 DRAFT V4 – FOR IMMEDIATE RELEASE: FRIDAY, DECEMBER 21, 2001

 Houston – EOTT Energy Partners, L.P.
-(NYSE: EOT) announced today that it has entered into an agreement with its primary lender, Standard Chartered, Plc. to double the size of its interim credit facility to $300 million, which is utilized for the issuance of letters of credit to suppliers.
+(NYSE: EOT) announced today that it has entered into an agreement with its primary lender, Standard Chartered Bank, to double the size of its interim facility for the issuance of letters of credit to suppliers.

-“In addition to demonstrating our lender’s confidence in EOTT’s business operations, the increase in our credit facility300to $300 million should reassure our trade partners of EOTT’s financial strength and viability, and of our ability to continue our historical operations on a ‘business-as-usual’ basis,” said EOTT President and Chief Operating Officer Dana Gibbs.Gibbs said that EOTT’s crude oil gathering and marketing businesses do not have any significant contractual relationships with Enron or its subsidiaries, so therefore Enron’s bankruptcy has had little effect on these operations.
+“In addition to demonstrating our lender’s confidence in EOTT’s business operations, the increase in our credit facility to $300 million should reassure our trade partners of EOTT’s financial strength and viability, and of our ability to continue our historical operations on a ‘business-as-usual’ basis,” said EOTT President and Chief Operating Officer Dana Gibbs.

-“Maintaining our customers’ confidence in EOTT’s continued ability to perform on its contractual obligations is critical to our efforts,” Gibbs said.
-“We expect that today’s announcement will go a long way toward maintaining that confidence.”
+“Maintaining our customers’ confidence in EOTT’s continued ability to perform on its contractual obligations is critical to our efforts,” Gibbs said. “ Today’s announcement will go a long way toward maintaining that confidence.”

 EOTT Energy Partners, L.P. is a major independent marketer and transporter of crude oil in North America.
 EOTT transports most of the lease crude oil it purchases via pipeline, which includes 8,200 miles of active intrastate and interstate pipeline and gathering systems.
 In addition, EOTT owns and operates a hydrocarbon processing plant and a natural gas liquids storage and pipeline grid system.
 EOTT Energy Corp., a wholly owned subsidiary of Enron Corp., is the general partner of EOTT with headquarters in Houston.
 EOTT’s Internet address is www.eott.com.
 The Partnership’s Common Units are traded on the New York Stock Exchange under the ticker symbol "EOT."